JorgenVatle/Vue-Meteor-Starter/readme.md

 # Vue & Meteor Starter Project
-Originally intended for internal use.
+Originally intended for internal use, but feel free to use it for bootstrapping your own projects if you find it useful. :+1:

 This project aims to set you up with the essentials needed to get started quickly with [Vue](https://vuejs.org/) and [Meteor](https://www.meteor.com/).